GabrielKP/MMB-Project/classifier-HO.md

 ### Simple threshhold

 The 'simple threshhold' simply classifies things into 0 or 1.
-Firing or not firing.
+Firing or not firing. (be warned: it does not seem to work at the moment)

 \begin{equation}
     f(x) =